lmc-eu/spirit-design-system/packages/web-react/src/components/PartnerLogo/README.md

 </PartnerLogo>
 ```

+ℹ️ You can also make the logo adjust to the size of the container in which it is placed.
+See [Fluid Size](#fluid-size) section for more details.

 ## Disabled Safe Area

 The PartnerLogo component can be displayed without the safe area (padding).
 Use `hasSafeArea` prop set to `false` to disable safe area around logo.